Anxiety in children

 Anxiety is a normal part of life and can affect anyone, including children.
 But as parents and carers, it’s sometimes hard to know the difference between normal worries and something more serious.

-Anxiety is a normal part of childhood.
-In most cases, anxiety in children is short-lived and goes away after a while.
-Some examples of normal worries might be:
+In most cases, anxiety in children is short-lived.
+Some examples of normal worries are:

-- being shy or being worrying about being laughed at
+- being shy or worrying about being liked

-- being upset before and/or after being left at childcare or school
+- being upset for a short while when being left at childcare

-But many children experience anxiety more intensely and more often than other children, stopping them from getting the most out of life.
+Some children experience anxiety more intensely and more often than other children.
+This stops them from getting the most out of life.

-If a child is often anxious, they might:
+If your child is often anxious, they might:

-- try to avoid the situation or issue they’re worried about
+- try to avoid situations or issues they’re worried about (for example, school refusal)

-- get headaches and stomach aches often, especially when away from home
+- get headaches and stomach aches, especially when away from home

 - have trouble sleeping or have vivid nightmares